Ruling Passion – A Musical Comedy About Richard III

 ROCK HALL '87 INDUCTION DINNER BB KING PORTRAIT

-Obviously we were up late.
-But a forecast for a BIG snowstorm forced BB to leave out early for the road.
+The jam ended … Meet and Greet with autograph-signing ended.
+We went from the Ballroom of the Waldorf Astoria … upstairs to breakfast with BB.
+Obviously we planned to be up late.
+But a forecast for a BIG snowstorm … forced BB to leave out early for the road.
 He beat the storm.
 But, the three of us did not.
-We left our luxurious Waldorf Astoria suite to go to the little City Island place where Deborah was living at the time.
+We left our luxurious Waldorf Astoria suite … to land on little City Island … where Deborah was living at the time.
 Then the blizzard began.
 We were snowed in her tiny abode.
 There was nothing to do.
 So Deborah and Dennis started to write.

 ROCK HALL '87 NYC TRIP BLIZZRD CITY ISLAND ec